clowdr-app/clowdr/docs/Ngrok.md

 each time you relaunch ngrok.
 Additionally, Google OAuth (for YouTube integration) will not work properly, since it requires a verified domain.

-We have found that ngrok can be quite flaky.
+We have found that ngrok can be quite flaky, and recommend a [different service](tunnels-setup.md)

 ## Ngrok Setup (paid)